I had never had a wood burning fireplace before so my thoughts danced as my mom suggested that we try out our new fireplace.

 So check online with Craigslist and local yard sale pages to see if anyone is advertising delivery or even pick-up of free firewood.

 Once you’ve located a place that will either deliver or allow you to pick-up free firewood, you’ll need to call and check with them to get your name in the pot.

 Once they have you down and you’ve made arrangements, you’ll need to either go pick it up or wait for them to deliver it.

 In the meantime, make sure you have adequate space to store it.

 When the tree service delivers the firewood you’ll need to go through it.
 You will get a variety of different types of wood.

 Once you’ve gone through the wood to make sure you’ve discarded anything unsafe to burn, then you’ll need to stack the wood in its desired location.

 Remember though, wood needs time to season.
 So be sure that your wood is no longer green before burning.
 There are safety issues with burning green wood.

-Well, there are four solid options for harvesting your own firewood each year.
+Well, there are four solid options for harvesting your own free firewood each year.
 Some are easier than others.